-With the modern instruments we have today, it’s hard to believe that the history of DiSC® date back to over 90 years ago!
-But as much as technology has changed the world, people are still human beings that maybe haven’t changed so much.
+With the modern instruments we have today, it’s hard to believe that the history of DiSC® goes back over 90 years!
+But as much as technology has changed the world, people are still human beings… that maybe haven’t changed so much.
 Here is the full history of DiSC from its origin right up to the present day.

 Emotions of Normal People

 William Moulton Marston is often thought of as the person who created the DiSC assessment, but he didn’t create an assessment.
 He first proposed the DiSC® Model of Behavior in his 1928 book, Emotions of Normal People.
 Marston made a deliberate decision to focus only on psychological phenomena that were directly observable and measurable through objective means.
 From his research, Marston theorized that the behavioral expression of emotions could be categorized into four primary types, stemming from the person’s perceptions of self in relationship to their environment.
 These four types were labeled by Marston as Dominance (D), Inducement (I), Submission (S), and Compliance (C).
 He created a model that integrated these four types of emotional expression into a two-dimensional, two-axis space.